lukechampine/TigerMoth/README.md

 ## Install (pre-built)

-1. Install [BepInEx 5.x for macOS](https://github.com/BepInEx/BepInEx/releases) into your game directory
+1. Install [BepInEx 5.x](https://github.com/BepInEx/BepInEx/releases) into your game directory
 2. Copy `TigerMoth.dll` into `BepInEx/plugins/TigerMoth/`
 3. Launch with `./run_bepinex.sh`

+Note that MacOS, being a Real Operating System that is Made For Adults, will probably try to prevent you from running software that you want to run.
+You may need to perform various rites and rituals to satisfy it.
+Honestly I don't know exactly what you'll need to do; my recommendation is to ask Claude or ChatGPT to walk you through it.

 ## Build from source